m1chal-z/ext/prezentacja.md

 ![Model Schematics](./Model.png)

   - Service Locator: Every user of a service has a dependency to the locator.
 The locator can hide dependencies to other implementations, but you do need to see the locator.
-  - Serivce/Microservice: An architectural style that structures an application as a collection of services that are.
+  - Serivce/Microservice: An architectural style that structures an application as a collection of services.
 Highly maintainable and testable.
 Loosely coupled.
 Organized around business capabilities.